What is "Business Case Risk?" Can You Eliminate Risk?

 Proposal A has a lower expected value (most likely result), but it comes with a much narrower confidence interval.
-If management chooses proposal B, they have an 80% level of confidence that actual result will be somewhere between $329 and $789 thousand.
+If management chooses proposal B, they have an 80% level of confidence that the actual result will be somewhere between $329 and $789 thousand.
 The difference between these numbers is the range of "uncertainty," about $462 thousand.

-By contrast, the proposal B comes with a higher expected value but a much wider range of uncertainty.
+By contrast, the proposal B comes with a higher expected value but a much higher range of uncertainty.
 Here, the 80% level of confidence stretches across $1,139 thousand of possible results (that is, $251 through $1,139 thousand).

 Accountability is becoming the watchword for decisions in project management, capital spending, policy changes, and other commitments of all kinds.
-Indeed, accountability angst may be the only way to explain why so many people start a financial justification business case, even though the decision is already made and the money already spent.
-Many ask "Can the business case really prove that I'm making a solid, responsible decision?
+Indeed, accountability angst may be the only way to explain why so many people start a financial justification business case, even though the decision is already over, and the money already spent.
+Many ask "Can the business case prove that I'm making a solid, responsible decision?
 Where does the proof come from?"

 I have drawn several pictures of the way the future may work out.
 These are detailed and concrete scenarios, based on assumptions about many factors, each of which comes with some uncertainty.
-However, if the assumptions stand, these results certainly follow.
+However, if the assumptions stand, these results indeed follow.

 Whether or not we trust the projections depends on what we know and believe about the assumptions.
 Below is a simple example, using a single cost item estimate and three assumptions.
 The approach is the same, however, when analyzing a full cost/benefit cash flow statement from the case.